-- Trainers (student in the class) are to go through the slide presentation and read from the slide presentation manual, pointing out the teaching points and where the footprints are on the slides.
+- Trainers are to go through the slide presentation and read from the slide presentation manual, pointing out the teaching points and where the footprints are on the slides.
 (Let each person in the class do 2 or 3 slides each) - Critique the slides to see where the students have difficulty seeing or understanding the slides and presentation.
 Trainer should make notes.